Altinity/clickhouse-regression/clickhouse_keeper/README.md

 Performance tests can be launched with `./perfomance.py` command.
 It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary.
 Path to default ClickHouse binary is `/usr/bin/clickhouse`. (warning:
-`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value).
+`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value.
+Also, for clear runs `rm -rf _instances` should be used to delete all docker-compose volumes information).

 The performance test scenario is based on inserting into a `bad` table (every row generates coordination cluster transaction).
 It collects insert times and returns the minimum value.
 After that, it provides a `performance_reports/